coolprobn/prabinpoudel.com.np/src/posts/articles/deploy-api-only-rails-app-with-capistrano.md

 2. Add commands required for the sidekiq restart and daemon-reload to be performed without password

-    - Open the sudoers file for the edit with `sudo EDITOR=nano vimsudo`, this will ensure that the content inside the file is validated before saving so you don't end up with invalid file.
+    - Open the sudoers file for the edit with `sudo EDITOR=nano visudo`, this will ensure that the content inside the file is validated before saving so you don't end up with invalid file.
 If you do `sudo nano /etc/sudoers` then it doesn't validate the content so you should never do that.
     - Add the following below the line `root    ALL=(ALL:ALL) ALL` under "# User privilege specification"

     ```text